Cocofeat/Cocofeat.github.io/_pages/about.md

 # 🔥 News
+- [01/2025] One paer accepted by **NAACL2025**: "LMOD:ALargeMultimodal Ophthalmology Dataset and Benchmark for Large Vision-Language Models"[[Link]](https://arxiv.org/pdf/2410.01620), Congrats to Zhenyue and Prof. Qingyu!
 - [01/2025] Happy New Year!
 Glad to be the **MICCAI2025 AC**, Thanks for the MICCAI community.
-Make it great!.
+Make it great!
-- [12/2024] One paper accepted by **IEEE TMI**: "Training-free image style alignment for domain shift on handheld ultrasound devices"[[Link]](https://ieeexplore.ieee.org/document/10813622).
+- [12/2024] One paper accepted by **IEEE TMI**: "Training-free image style alignment for domain shift on handheld ultrasound devices"[[Link]](https://ieeexplore.ieee.org/document/10813622), Congrats to Hongye!
 - [10/2024] One paper accepted by **Cell Reports Medicine**: "Enhancing Al Reliability: A Foundation Model with Uncertainty Estimation for Optical Coherence Tomography based Retinal Diseases Diagnosis"[[Link]](https://www.sciencedirect.com/science/article/pii/S2666379124006475)(https://arxiv.org/pdf/2406.16942).
 - [09/2024] Our paper **MedSAM-U** on MedSAM with uncertainty-guided auto adaptation is available on [[arxiv]](https://arxiv.org/abs/2409.00924).
 - [06/2024] One paper about "Reliable Federated Disentangling Network for Non-IID Domain Feature" was accepted by **IEEE Transactions on Big Data**.